Ciderlyy/maid/README.md

 - Ticket creation system for support and other purposes.
 - Moderation commands (ban, kick, mute, unmute).
 - Role selection through reactions.
-- Apex Coins information and promotion.
+- Information and promotion.
+(Currently the bot is apex coins because i designed it to be that way)

 ## Getting Started